Medication Search - Dysport

 Print

-How does the Dysport medication work?
+How does Dysport work?
 What will it do for me?

 Botulinum toxin belongs to the class of medications called neuromuscular paralytic agents.
 It blocks the nerves that are responsible for muscle activity.
 For cosmetic purposes, it can be used to smooth out facial lines and wrinkles, such as those that form between the eyebrows, on the forehead, and around the eyes (crow’s feet).
 It gives skin a smoother appearance by relaxing the muscles in the area where it was injected.
 It may also be used to treat cervical dystonia, also known as spasmodic torticollis, a condition in which the muscles of the neck stay in a state of contraction, and to treat focal spasticity of the upper and lower limbs.
 This medication is also used for the treatment of lower limb spasticity in children 2 years of age and older.